 Human Subjects – An individual from whom the researcher obtains data through an interaction, or other identifiable private information.

-Institutional Review Board (IRB) – A body established by Rasmussen College to implement this policy.
+Institutional Review Board (IRB) – A body established by Rasmussen University to implement this policy.

 Institutional Review Board Approval – Determination that a research request has been formally reviewed and approved, in accordance with stipulations spelled out in this policy.